Apply to the M.Ed. in Montessori Education - Professional (Evergreen)

 - Official English language examination scores are required for applicants who have not earned (or will not be earning) a bachelor's or higher degree from a college or university where English is the sole language of instruction.

-Because the Montessori program is writing-intensive, in addition to meeting the university minimum scores listed on the English Language Examination Requirements page, applicants who are required to submit English language examination scores must demonstrate their writing ability by earning the following scores for whichever exam they submit.
+Because the Montessori program is writing-intensive, in addition to meeting the university minimum scores listed on the English Language Examination Requirements page, applicants who are required to submit English language examination scores must demonstrate their graduate-level reading comprehension and writing abilities by earning the following scores for whichever exam they submit.

 For details regarding how to submit your scores, visit the English Language Examination Requirements page.

 We strongly recommend that all applicants have their schools send us official e-transcripts if possible.
 If your school uses an automated transcript request service, select “Loyola University Maryland” as the receiving institution, and be sure to select “Graduate” or “Graduate Admission” as the receiving office.
 If your school does not use an automated transcript request service but will still send an official transcript on your behalf via email, have your school send your transcript to firstname.lastname@example.org.

 If your school is unable to provide electronic transcripts of any kind, your transcripts must be sent to us by mail in envelopes sealed by the school.
 Our mailing address can be found on the Graduate Admission webpage.